CNES/cars/docs/source/design/architecture.rst

 geometric model
 ---------------
-CARS representation ? link with modularity of geometric framework.
+CARS representation ? link with modularity of geometric loaders.
 One CARS internal representation ? external ?